-What Are The Third Trimester Symptoms?
+What are the Third Trimester Symptoms?

-Remember the second trimester?
+Remember the Second Trimester?
 And how peaceful it was?
 Well, as the pregnancy approaches the full term and the baby's weight increases, the discomfort that comes with the additional weight also keeps increasing.
 So, here is what you can expect in the third trimester weeks.

-- Nausea – Nausea and morning sickness subsides after the first trimester, but at times it tends to come back in the last trimester for some.
+1. Nausea: Nausea and morning sickness subsides after the first trimester, but at times it tends to come back in the last trimester for some.
 This mostly happens if you are expecting twins or multiples.

-- Headache – In the last trimester, anything, literally anything, can trigger a headache.
+2. Headache: In the last trimester, anything, literally anything, can trigger a headache.
 Strong smell, foods, change in temperature, etc. Eating healthy and exercising regularly can help you in keeping this under control.

-- Diarrhoea - The rectum muscles loosen up a few weeks before you deliver your baby.
+3. Diarrhoea: The rectum muscles loosen up a few weeks before you deliver your baby.
 In addition, if you have been eating healthy and having more fibre in your diet, you will tend to have a loose stool than usual.
 But if it is watery and feels like a stomach bug, you need to consult your doctor immediately.

-- Fatigue – Your body is doing the massive task of growing a life inside it.
+6. Fatigue: Your body is doing the massive task of growing a life inside it.
 Thus it is natural to feel fatigued and exhausted more often.

-- Heartburn – Towards the end of your third trimester, heartburn and acid reflux will be back and at their maximum.
+7. Heartburn: Towards the end of your third trimester, heartburn and acid reflux will be back and at their maximum.
 Do not take any over-the-counter medication without consulting your doctor first.

-- Insomnia – The pressure on the bladder, constant washroom trips, backache, leg cramps – all the discomfort will kick in towards the end of the third trimester, and getting sound uninterrupted sleep might not be possible.
+8. Insomnia: The pressure on the bladder, constant washroom trips, backache, leg cramps – all the discomfort will kick in towards the end of the third trimester, and getting sound uninterrupted sleep might not be possible.

-- Clumsiness – The pregnancy hormones will make you forget things, make you a little goofy and clumsy at times.
+9. Clumsiness: The pregnancy hormones will make you forget things, make you a little goofy and clumsy at times.
 It is completely normal and happens with most expecting moms.
 Have a good laugh at your clumsiness, and let the phase pass!

-- Backpain – Because of the growing frontal weight on your body, the body balance is a little off, and that results in back pains during pregnancy third trimester.
+12. Backpain: Because of the growing frontal weight on your body, the body balance is a little off, and that results in back pains during pregnancy third trimester.
 Take frequent breaks, lie down on your sides when you have an ache and give your body the deserved rest in this phase.

 Growth Of Baby In Third Trimester

 Your baby will have limited space to move around, thus the kicks and pokes will be at their max during the third trimester.
-During the 7th & 8th months of your pregnancy, the cartilage will start to transform into bones, and your body will need extra calcium for your baby’s bone development.
+During the 7th and 8th months of your pregnancy, the cartilage will start to transform into bones, and your body will need extra calcium for your baby’s bone development.

 Your baby's digestive system is now fully developed, and the first poop, called meconium, will start to build in your baby's intestines.
 By week 30, your baby will develop all 5 senses.
 The brain too is developed by now and your baby will start having dreams.

 Third Trimester Checklist

-- Consider how you’d like to manage labour pain – There are various pain management options available, both in the case of vaginal delivery and c-section delivery.
+7. Consider how you’d like to manage labour pain There are various pain management options available, both in the case of vaginal delivery and c-section delivery.
 Know your options and decide what would you want to opt for in a normal scenario.

 What Not to Do in Your Third Trimester

-- Traveling – Not everyone is advised not to travel during the third trimester, and not all modes of travel are off-limits.
+1. Traveling: Not everyone is advised not to travel during the third trimester, and not all modes of travel are off-limits.
 But this should be decided in consultation with your gynaecologist depending on your health and medical history.